-Nicoya Peninsula lies along the northern section of Costa Rica's Pacific coast.
-The Gulf of Nicoya separates the Nicoya Peninsula from the mainland of Costa Rica and encompasses a marine and coastal landscape of wetlands, rocky islands and cliffs.
+The Nicoya Peninsula lies along the northern section of Costa Rica's Pacific coast.
+The Gulf of Nicoya separates the Nicoya Peninsula from the mainland of Costa Rica and encompasses a marine and coastal landscape of wetlands, rocky islands, and cliffs.

 The Nicoya Peninsula lies along the northern section of the Pacific coast of Costa Rica.
 It is divided into two provinces: Guanacaste Province in the north and Puntarenas Province in the south.

-The base of the peninsula lies in the arid Guanacaste lowlands, but in the central and southern parts a range of mountains rises abruptly to more than 3,000 ft (900 m).
+The peninsula's base lies in the arid Guanacaste lowlands, but in the central and southern parts, a range of mountains rises abruptly to more than 900 m (3,000 ft).

-Nicoya, the principal town, along with other main villages, are linked by highway to Liberia, capital of Guanacaste province.
-Ferry service is available to the port of Puntarenas on the mainland.
+The principal town of Nicoya, along with other main villages, is linked by highway to Liberia, the capital of Guanacaste province.
+In addition, a ferry service is available to the port of Puntarenas on the mainland.

 Because descendants of the pre-Columbian Chorotega-Mangues Indians are still found in villages on the peninsula, there is often a tendency to separate Nicoya from the rest of the country.

 The Gulf of Nicoya is an inlet that indents the west-central part of the Pacific coast of Costa Rica.
 The basin extends northward and northwestward from Cape Blanco (Cabo Blanco) for about 80 km (50 mi).

 The gulf separates the Nicoya Peninsula from the mainland of Costa Rica and encompasses a marine and coastal landscape of wetlands, rocky islands and cliffs.
 The Tempisque, Abangares and Tárcoles rivers empty into the gulf.